 By completing the form below, I confirm that I am eligible for election to the Branch Committee and I have been duly elected.
 I acknowledge my responsibility as Branch Officer/Committee Member and agree to follow in every respect the duties and responsibilities as contained in the Royal Charter and the Membership Handbook and as required by the Board of Trustees, and the Membership Council.
+I have never worn medals I am not entitled to, nor falsely claimed to have been a member of Armed Forces nor lied about my Service.
 I will be vigilant to serve the interests of the Royal British Legion at all times.
 I will adhere to the data protection rules outlined in GDPR.